 In South Australia there is currently a syphilis outbreak.
 This means that additional testing for syphilis in pregnancy is necessary for those at a high risk.
 Pregnant people who live in outbreak areas, or have partner/s that live in outbreak areas need to be tested for syphilis at the beginning of pregnancy, at 28 weeks, 36 weeks, at birth and at the 6-week post-natal check.
 Visit SA Health for more information on the outbreak: www.sahealth.sa.gov.au

 How is syphilis tested?

 Syphilis can be detected with a blood test.
-If there is a sore, a doctor or nurse will take a swab and test it.
 The blood test measures your body’s response to infection and looks for current and past infection.
 It can take 3 months to see this response, so the tests may be negative early on.
+If there is a sore, a health professional will take a swab and test it.

 How is syphilis treated?

 Syphilis is treated with antibiotics given as an injection.
 Often only one injection is needed, although this depends on the stage of infection.
 You will need to have follow up blood tests to make sure the infection is gone.
 You can still be reinfected if you are exposed to syphilis again after treatment.

 It’s important to avoid sexual intercourse for one week after treatment so that you don’t pass on the infection or become reinfected yourself.